osmandapp/web/main/docs/user/plugins/weather.md

 <InfoIncompleteArticle/>

 The Weather Plugin provides an hourly forecast for 7 days ahead directly on the OsmAnd map.
-Weather information can be downloaded for the online use.
+Weather information can also be downloaded for the online use.

 :::tip NOTE
 The Weather plugin is a paid feature of the OsmAnd app.